 We are a couple who love life!
-David and I have been married for forty-eight years and counting.
+David and I have been married for fifty years and counting.
 I was diagnosed with Idiopathic Pulmonary Fibrosis in 2015 (and told I had two years to live) and our lives have totally changed.
 We moved from Oregon to New York to live by our daughter and now we see each day as a gift, a wonderful opportunity to breathe together for another day and a day to worship our wonderful God.

 Breathing by Grace

-Seeing that everything is a good gift from God and that what He gives in completely enough.
+Seeing that everything is a good gift

 2 Corinthians 9:8 (AMP), “And God is able to make all grace [every favor and earthly blessing] come in abundance to you, so that you may always [under all circumstances, regardless of the need] have complete sufficiency in everything [being completely self-sufficient in Him], and have an abundance for every good work and act of charity.”